BunnyWay/BunnyCDN.Net.Storage/README.md

 ### How to use:

 The storage library is very simple to use.
-First we need to create the basic BunnyCDNStorage object with the authentication details
+First, create the basic BunnyCDNStorage object with the authentication details.
+It's the basic object for interaction with the API.

 ```c#
 var bunnyCDNStorage = new BunnyCDNStorage("storagezonename", "MyAccessKey");
 ```